escalante-bio/mosaic/README.md

 - the binder expresses well in bacteria
 - the binder is highly soluble.

 There has been a recent explosion in the application of machine learning to protein property prediction, resulting in fairly accurate predictors for each of these properties.
-What is currently lacking is an efficient and flexible method for combining these different predictors into one design framework.
+What is currently lacking is an efficient and flexible method for combining these different predictors into one design/filtering/ranking framework.

 ---